ryanczm/Analytic-Musings/_posts/2026-04-02-Hormuz-cmdty.md

 From another tweet, sugarcane is likely to be the most affected by the urea/nitrogen fertilizer export loss due to losses in Brazil, India and Thailand.
 What's worse is China also has implemented a fertilizer export ban in addition and there is a tweet of India's fertilizer plants that use urea to go round.

-Brazil and India dominate sugarcane production/export and USA and Brazil dominate ethanol production.
+Brazil and India dominate sugarcane production/export and USA and Brazil dominate ethanol production from corn and sugar respectively.

 <center>